Scalr/scalr-action/README.md

 - `scalr_token` - The API token for a Scalr instance to place within the credentials block of the Terraform CLI configuration file.

+- `scalr_workspace` - The Scalr workspace ID you plan on working in.
+This is required if you want to autodetect Terraform version.

 - `terraform_version` - The version of Terraform CLI to install.
-Please use the same version as set in your Scalr Workspace.
+Should match the version set in your Scalr Workspace.
+   Will be autodetected if left empty and workspace is set.

 - `terraform_wrapper` - Whether or not to install a wrapper to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 This is enabled by default.